TechNickAI/cora-nextjs/README.md

 -   Empathize with the the user and have that inform the tone of the response
 -   Enhance the query (prompt engineering)
 -   Detect if the user will want up to date information (use perplexity)

-## Privacy and Security

-Cora is designed with the highest standards of data privacy and security.
-While it leverages personal data for enhanced functionality, all information is processed securely, and users have full control over their data.
-This project is currently intended for use in a trusted environment and is not for public deployment.

-## Acknowledgments

--   Inspired by the concept of Heart Centered AI and the vision of creating technology that truly serves humanity
--   Built with gratitude for the open-source AI community and pioneers in ethical AI development

 ## Coding Principles